rzajac/esp-prot/examples/ow_search/README.md

-## OneWire scan.
+## OneWire search.

-Demonstrates how to:
-- Scan OneWire bus for devices.
+Demonstrates how to search OneWire bus for devices.

 ## Flashing